-Admission to the School of Italian Language and Literature is regulated and operated by the Greek Ministry of Education (www.minedu.gov.gr).
-For admissions of holders of the BA please refer to the Secretariat of the School of Italian.
+Admission to Higher Education Institutions, and thus in the School, is regulated and operated by the Ministry of Education, Religious Affairs and Sports to which the respective admission applications are submitted. (www.minedu.gov.gr).

 Educational and professional goals

 The undergraduate Programme of the School of Italian Language and Literature aims at imparting to the students intellectual cultivation, broad education, methodical development of scientific and critical thought, and a European identity and conscience.
 In this framework, our Programme is oriented towards the provision of sound grounding in the fields of Linguistics, Didactics, Literature, History, Culture, Art, Semiotics, Technology, Translation and Interpretation.
 More specifically, our Programme aims at (a) developing our students' proficiency in Italian throughout the degree course, and in accordance with the provisions of the "Common European Framework of Reference for Languages" of the Council of Europe, (b) providing our students with a firm grounding in Linguistics, so that they become able to scientifically analyse the Italian language and communication by speech, (c) familiarising our students with modern teaching methods and pedagogic approaches, with a focus on the particular issues of teaching foreign languages, (d) familiarizing our students with Italian literature (from the Middle Ages to the present) through an analytic and critical approach and in conjunction with an understanding of Italian art and culture, (e) training our students in linguistic mediation, so that they can professionally function as translators and interpreters.